The French Major

 Declaring a French Major

-Students wishing to declare a major in French are required to meet with our French advisor, Professor Eric MacPhail.
+Students wishing to declare a major in French are required to meet with the Director of Undergraduate Studies in French, Professor Barbara Vance.

-Contact Prof. MacPhail for advice on French courses and information about transfer credits.
-Call 855-1952 or stop by BH 642 to make an appointment.
+Contact Prof. Gray for advice on French courses and information about transfer credits.